Golden Gate Theatre

-The Golden Gate Theatre is a performance venue located at 1 Taylor Street at the corner of Golden Gate Avenue in San Francisco, California.
+The Golden Gate Theatre is a performance venue located at 1 Taylor Street at the corner of Golden Gate Avenue in San Francisco, California, United States.
 It opened in 1922 as a vaudeville house and later was a major movie theater.
 In the 1960s it boasted a Cinerama screen, but by the early 1970s it had declined and was showing blaxploitation films.
 It was restored and reopened as a performing arts venue in 1979.

 The theatre is part of the Market Street Theatre and Loft District which is listed on the National Register of Historic Places.

 History

 The 2,300-seat Golden Gate Theatre was built in 1920-21 and was designed by G. Albert Lansburgh for the Radio-Keith-Orpheum (RKO) theater circuit; Lansburgh also designed the nearby Warfield Theatre at about the same time.
 It opened in March with seven vaudeville acts appearing in one night's performance.
 A reviewer for the San Francisco Chronicle said of the new theater:

 [The auditorium] suggests the outdoors, with none of the roofed-over feel that characterizes the average theatre. ...
 It is like sitting under a bit of blue sky, so effective is the color suggestion.

 In the following decades, the theatre presented such performers as The Andrews Sisters, Louis Armstrong, Judy Garland, Nat King Cole, Roy Rogers, The Three Stooges, Ethel Waters, the Marx Brothers, and Frank Sinatra, before RKO converted it in 1954 to present films, leasing it to the Cinerama Corporation.

 In the transition to showing movies, some of the interior architectural work was destroyed, with an escalator replacing the central marble staircase, and neon signs being installed.
 In the 1960s the theatre was "twinned, divided into two theatres, with the balcony theatre being christened the "Penthouse Theatre."
 Even with this, business declined, and in 1972 RKO closed down both theatres down.

-The Golden Gate and the San Francisco Orpheum are owned by BroadwaySF, a theatrical producing company owned by Carole Shorenstein Hays and Robert Nederlander; the company bought the Golden Gate in 1979 and mounted a total renovation for use as a theatre for plays and musicals.
+The Golden Gate and the San Francisco Orpheum are owned by BroadwaySF; the company bought the Golden Gate in 1979 and mounted a total renovation for use as a theatre for plays and musicals.
 The first performance the new owners presented was A Chorus Line, which was the first performance on the Golden Gate's stage in 25 years.